Zig is more like a smaller C++ than a smaller Rust.

 2) As the author points out, there are a lot of levers available for low-level control, precise allocation, etc.

-With respect to the second point, the author describes a language he'd like to see: green threads, compiler deciding on allocation, fewer choices and thread safety by default.
+With respect to the second point, the author describes a language he'd like to see: green threads, compiler deciding on allocation, fewer choices and easy thread safety.

 This language already exists (minus algebraic types).
 It's called Go.
 It's perfectly fine, well-designed and good for beginners.
 Some people don't like its aesthetics, but that's not reason enough to invent it again, only with Rust-inspired syntax.